Browse footnotes and bibliographies of books, encyclopedias, and articles for information about primary sources.

 A sense of what it is and how you use it: Using Microfilm

-ARTFL Full-text online of nearly 2000 French texts seventeenth to twentieth centuries.
+ARTFL Full-text online of nearly 2000 French books seventeenth to twentieth centuries.

-Gallica Includes many digitized collections of primary sources originally published in the 19th century.
+Gallica Includes many digitized collections of primary sources in book form originally published in the 19th century.

 Southeast Asia Visions is a digital collection of European travel accounts of pre-modern (1613 - 1920s) Southeast Asia.